 Each Graduate Associate is awarded a research stipend, and offered a desk space and computer as space permits, on the 4th floor of the CGIS South Building.

 SAI invites proposals in any discipline or field in South Asian Studies and encourages work in/on all of South Asia as well as the study of South Asia in larger connective contexts.

 Doctoral degree candidates from all Harvard academic departments and professional schools are eligible to apply.
 Applicants from the Graduate School of Arts and Sciences should have completed their General Examinations and commenced research on their dissertation.
-Applicants from the professional schools should be conducting a major research project related to South Asia.
+The GSA program is best suited for students who have completed a dissertation prospectus.